adamsilver/fdpb/08-a-file-upload-form.md

 The design&mdash;slightly biased toward mouse users&mdash;presents a large ‘drop zone’ making it easier to use, especially for motor-impaired users.
 Inside the drop zone is some instructional text that makes the behaviour immediately obvious.

 Below the text sits a button.
-Really, it's a label *styled* as a button which is the technique I lambasted earlier (the rationale comes shortly).
+Really, it's a label *styled* as a button which is the technique I lambasted earlier.
 To reiterate: this works because the label is a proxy for the input.
 Clicking the label is like clicking the (hidden) file input.

 There's no submit button because the files are uploaded as soon as they're dropped.
-This is because browser's won't let you update the file input's value programmatically (`ondrop`) due to security reasons[^]t.
+This is because browser's won't let you update the file input's value programmatically (`ondrop`) due to security reasons[^1]t.
 And because of this, selecting a file (as opposed to dropping one) also uploads it immediately (`onchange`).
 This way, both interactions behave similarly.

-This technical constraint is the reason we've veered away from convention, which is the first time we've done that in the book and it is not without it's problem.
+This technical constraint is the reason we've veered away from convention, which is the first time we've done that in the book and it is not without issue.
 I'll be talking about that later in the ‘small print’.

 The user can keep uploading documents using both methods (interchangeably), should they choose.
 After they've uploaded the files successfully, they can review and delete files uploaded in error if they need to.